Skip to main content

 • Does the payee receive a fixed hourly or monthly salary?

-If the answer to all these questions is ‘Yes’, the payee is considered as an employee on the payroll.
+If the answer to all these questions is ‘Yes’, the payee is considered an employee on the payroll.
 Thus, the payer reports the total wages and amount of taxes withheld from the income in form W-2.

 If you want to classify your workers, here’s a quick quiz to find out.